AaronAmberman/WPF.ParticleLife/README.md

 This project used StreamGeometry with Paths and a Canvas.
 This project was less performant than the Ellipse or Path counterparts so it was **excluded** from the repo.
 This really surprised me as the internet said this was the thing to do for performance rendering in WPF.
 Turned out to not be true in my experience but maybe I was not doing it right.

 ### WPF.ParticleLife.Graphics
 This project uses a System.Drawing.Graphics and a System.Drawing.Bitmap to do GDI+ drawing.
 This turned out to be the most performant in terms of rendering so this was the selected rendering mechanism moving forward.
+This project is missing some functionality like reset all particles.

 ### WPF.ParticleLife.Template
 This project uses the Graphics Bitmap combo, however the code has been more organized and is well laid out in my opinion.
 The **ONLY** thing not coded is the particle update code.
 Look for empty todo!